gilnam74/vex-sneppet/Programming-basics.md

 - Does A not equal to B: `A != B`
 - Does A grater or equel to B: `A >= B`

 In conjunction with the conditional operators you may use **logical operator** like AND, OR and NOT.
-If the rain is heavy and I have an umbrella and i dont have a cold — go outside.
+If the rain is heavy and I have an umbrella and I don't have a cold — go outside.

 Now you are hopefully ready to complete [VEX tutorials](VEX-Quick-start).
 If you are interested in more fancy coding stuff, go ahead and read the next section.

 # Programming theory next steps
 This is not a necessary section for starting VEX experiments but it could be useful for curious minds.
-Here we can go further from the basics and learn about [pseudocode](#pseudocode), [dictionaries](#dictionaries), algorithms and abstraction.
+Here we can go further from the basics and learn about [objects](#objects), [pseudocode](#pseudocode), [dictionaries](#dictionaries), algorithms and abstraction.

+## Objects
+What is "object" in the context of object-oriented programming?

 ## Pseudocode
 Pseudocode — is a form of a computer program for human reading.
 It's a computer program brief written in usual sentences.
 Usually its a first stage of program creation, you formalize all tasks as a pseudocode and then "convert" this code to a computer program with a desirable computer language.